 - 1-2 inches over existing mulch

-Too little mulch allows weeds to sneak through while too much can suffocate plant roots.
-Err on the lesser side if old mulch is already thick.
+Too little mulch allows weeds to sneak through while too much can smother roots.
+If the old mulch layer is already 2-3 inches deep, add mulch sparingly.
+Excessive mulch holds too much moisture and blocks air exchange.

-All mulch types can be used to top up old layers, including:
+Any type of mulch can be used to freshen up old layers, including:

 - Shredded wood/bark chips